compilit/compilit-spring-mediator/README.md

 </dependency>
 ```

-Then add an extra ManagedBeanScan to your project by annotating a managed bean class with @ComponentScan(
+Then add an extra ComponentScan to your project by annotating a managed bean class with @ComponentScan(
 CQERS_MEDIATOR_PACKAGE).
 I've noticed that adding this annotation to the main class works all the time.
 Other managed beans might be more finicky about having this annotation.

 ```Java